 The dependency of multiple international linkages in the production of IT goods has been analyzed in recent years by several studies.
-A joint effort by the OECD and WTO analyzed the i-Phone, which is assembled in China using

-APEC Member Economies: Australia; Brunei Darussalam; Canada; Chile; China; Hong Kong, China; Indonesia; Japan; Korea; Malaysia; Mexico; New Zealand; Papua New Guinea; Peru; Philippines; Russia; Singapore; Chinese Talpei; Thailand; United States of America; and Viet Nam. components from around the world.
-For example, the touchscreen and camera are manufactured in Chinese Taipei; the baseband, power management and transceiver come from Germany; the applications processor, display and DRAM memory from Korea; and the GPS, audio codec, memory and touchscreen controller are manufactured in the United States, among others20.
+A joint effort by the OECD and WTO analyzed the i-Phone, which is assembled in China using components from around the world.
+For example, the touchscreen and camera are manufactured in Chinese Taipei; the baseband, power management and transceiver come from Germany; the applications processor, display and DRAM memory from Korea; and the GPS, audio codec, memory and touchscreen controller are manufactured in the United States, among others.
 Some of these components are currently not covered by the ITA and including them in a future expansion would facilitate higher levels of trade and international economic integration.